wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### WOLFSSL_DH_TYPE_DEFINED

-Used as redeclaration gaurd for DH.
+Used as redeclaration guard for DH.

 #### WOLFSSL_DSA_TYPE_DEFINED

-Used as redeclaration gaurd for DSA.
+Used as redeclaration guard for DSA.

 #### WOLFSSL_EC_TYPE_DEFINED

-Used as redeclaration gaurd for EC.
+Used as redeclaration guard for EC.

 #### WOLFSSL_RSA_TYPE_DEFINED

-Used as redeclaration gaurd for RSA.
+Used as redeclaration guard for RSA.

 #### WOLFSSL_ECDSA_TYPE_DEFINED

-Used as redeclaration gaurd for ECDSA.
+Used as redeclaration guard for ECDSA.

 #### WOLFSSL_DTLS_EXPORT_TYPES